Genez-io/genezio-documentation/docs/tutorials/create-react-app-genezio-auth.md

 }
 ```

-In the secret screen, we have two more tasks to tackle.
-First, we'll capture and set the name and email information of the authenticated user.
-This can be accomplished by invoking the `userInfo` method on the `AuthService` to retrieve details about the authenticated user.
+In the secret screen, we have two additional tasks to address.
+First, we need to obtain and record the name and email information of the user who has logged in.
+This can be achieved by calling the `userInfo` method on the `AuthService`, which will fetch the details of the user currently authenticated.

 ```typescript title="client/src/routes/secret.tsx" showLineNumbers
 useEffect(() => {